justincasher/Catan/README.md

 - ```fixed_training``` contains the training procedure for a fixed model
 - ```general_training``` contains the training procedure for arbitrary board positions (it is nearly identical to ```fixed_training```)

-You can download trained models here...
+Here are links to download trained models: